spiffe/helm-charts-hardened/charts/spire/README.md

 ## Upgrade notes

+### 0.15.X

+The spire-crds chart has been updated.
+Please ensure you have upgraded spire-crds before upgrading the spire chart.

+The chart now includes support for multiple parallel installs of the spire-controller-manager.
+To facilitate this change, all custom resources now take a className property.
+Out of the box the chart now uses and requires it to be set.
+If you have not loaded any yourself, the upgrade process will be transparent.

+If you have loaded your own custom resources, set spire-server.controllerManager.watchClassless=true until you can update your custom resources to have the className for the instance specified.

 ### 0.14.X

 If coming from a chart version before 0.14.0, you must relabel your crds to switch to using the new spire-crds chart.
 To migrate to the spire-crds chart